President: Angie Schmidt

 At-Large Member: Fynnette Eaton

 Fynnette Eaton and her husband, James Miller, both grew up in the suburbs of DC and moved to Capitol Hill in 1976.
 She worked for the Smithsonian Institution and the National Archives and Records Administration as an archivist focused on electronic records.
 Since retiring from Federal service, she has focused on records management issues and is currently employed by Savan Group.
 She has been a student of dance for many years with the St. Mark’s Dance Studio.
-She has served on the planning committee, and as a docent, for the Mother’s Day House and Garden Tour.
+She has served as one of the three 2023 House Tour Managers.

 At-Large Member: Jackie Krieger

 Jackie Krieger moved to the Washington DC area over 40 years ago.
 Landing on Capitol Hill, she immediately fell in love with the area’s history, architecture and community spirit and never left.
 Jackie recently retired from a career at the Environmental Protection Agency, working primarily in the areas of climate change and pollution prevention.
-She is currently serving on the CHRS House and Garden Tour committee, managing the advertising and assisting with house selection, and staffing for the event.
-She also serves as our Little League rep. Jackie currently lives just off Lincoln Park with her 17-year old son Adam.
+She has served as one of the three 2023 House Tour Managers.
+Jackie currently lives just off Lincoln Park with her 17-year old son Adam.
 She enjoys working in her garden, travel, studying the Italian language, and walking with her dog Lucky around the neighborhood.

 At-Large Member: Gary M. Peterson

-Gary Peterson, with his wife Trudy, moved to Capitol Hill in 1969 and bought their current home on Capitol Hill in 1976.
-He has volunteered with the Society ever since, initially with the House Tour and later serving terms as Secretary, Vice-President, President, and long-time Chair of the Zoning Committee.
+Gary Peterson, with his wife Trudy, bought their current home on Capitol Hill in 1976.
+He has volunteered with the Society ever since, initially with the House Tour and later serving terms as Secretary, Vice-President, President, and Chair of the Zoning Committee.
 He recently stepped down from this last position but, lucky for us, he will continue as a committee member.
 Gary was instrumental in the Capitol Hill Community Foundation’s fundraising efforts to restore the Eastern Market after the 2007 fire.
-He is an avid petanque player and a rabid Washington Nationals fan.
+He is Treasurer of the National Capital Club de Petanque and plays every Monday with the Capitol Hill Village petanque group.

 Chairs of the following committees also serve on the Board:

-Budget & Administration (Nick Alberti), City Planning (Monte Edwards), Communications (Karine Semple), Community Development (Chuck Burger), Community Relations (Elizabeth Nelson), Environment (Joanna Kendig), Historic Preservation (Beth Purcell), House Tour (Elizabeth Nelson), Membership (Maygene Daniels), Public Safety (Undine Nash), Zoning (Beth Hague)
+Budget & Administration (Nick Alberti), City Planning (Monte Edwards), Communications (vacant), Community Development (Chuck Burger), Community Relations (Elizabeth Nelson), Environment (Joanna Kendig), Historic Preservation (Beth Purcell), House Tour ((Fynnette Eaton, with Angie Schmidt and Jackie Krieger), Membership (Maygene Daniels), Public Safety (Undine Nash), Zoning (Nick Alberti)